MapRVA/protomaps-ghpages/README.md

-# Github Actions built & Github Pages hosted Protomaps Extract & Styles
+## Github Actions built & Github Pages hosted Protomaps Extract & Styles

-This repo contains scripts and Github Actions configuration to create a Protomaps exctract for the area defined in `region.geojson` and a style to go along with it.
+This repo contains scripts and Github Actions configuration to create a Protomaps extract for the area defined in `region.geojson` and a style to go along with it.

 This allows you to very easily host your own basemap for a small to medium sized area with Github